wcDogg/windows/windows-11-pro-openSSH.md

 ## Start SSH Agent when PowerShell Loads

 See [Powershell > My Profile](powershell.md#my-profile) for how to create a profile.
 Includes my current profile that starts SSH Agent automatically and has functions to copy/display public key.

-## What's Next?

-I've never used SSH.
-I was installing Git for Windows when I saw the option to use OpenSSH.
-My next step is to finish installing and see if I can get it working.
-See [Git for Windows](git-for-windows.md)).